Klahanie/klahanie/_amenities/pools/index.md

 * [Swim Lessons]({{site.url}}/amenities/pools/swim-lessons.html)
 * [Pool rules]({{site.url}}/amenities/pools/pool-rules.html)

 Klahanie residents can enjoy the Klahanie pools and participate in the aquatics programs.
 To use the pools, create a KHOA [TeamUnify](https://www.teamunify.com/SwimLessons.jsp?_tabid_=182023&team=cmkhoaa) account and then register for individual sessions, classes, and clinics.
 Registration for swim sessions opens at 8:00 a.m. the day before.
-Registraion is required for all those who wish to enter the pools.
-Please bring identification, and be sure to view our <a href="covid-guidelines.html">COVID Guidelines</a>.
+Registration is required for all those who wish to enter the pools.
+Please bring identification, and be sure to view our [COVID Guidelines]({{site.url}}/amenities/pools/covid-guidelines.html).

 ### Contact